Freelance Counsellor & Psychotherapist (MBACP)

 In this situation, the normal confidentiality rules apply.

-The parental role will be limited to:
+The role of any referring relative/employer/friend/insurer/etc will be limited to:

 -